hdShang/arxiv-daily/docs/cs-CV/2025-09-02/papers/250902807v1-pixfoundation-20-do-video-multi-modal-llms-use-motion-in-visual-grou.md

 ---
 layout: default
-title: PixFoundation 2.0: Do Video Multi-Modal LLMs Use Motion in Visual Grounding?
+title: "PixFoundation 2.0: Do Video Multi-Modal LLMs Use Motion in Visual Grounding?"
 ---

 # PixFoundation 2.0: Do Video Multi-Modal LLMs Use Motion in Visual Grounding?